mhosseinf/Module12_Challenge_nosql/README.md

 ### Finding BusinessTypeID

-I query the collection to find the "BusinessTypeID" for "Restaurant/Cafe/Canteen" and return specific fields using projection.
+I query the collection to find the "BusinessTypeID" for "Restaurant/Cafe/Canteen" and return specific fields using projection.('BusinessTypeID': 1, 'BusinessType': 1)

 ### Update BusinessTypeID

-I update the BusinessTypeID of the new restaurant to the correct value using `update_one`.
-This ensures data accuracy and consistency.
+I updated the BusinessTypeID of the new restaurant to the correct value using `update_one.

 ### Count Documents